 Top of the page

-Post-traumatic stress disorder (PTSD) is a mental condition that can result from being in or seeing a traumatic or terrifying event.
-These events can include a natural disaster, a serious car crash, an assault or a rape, combat, or a terrorist attack.
+Post-traumatic stress disorder (PTSD) is a mental health problem that can result from being in or seeing a traumatic or terrifying event.
+These events can include combat, a terrorist attack, a natural disaster, a serious car crash, a medical emergency, an assault, or a sexual assault.
 If you have PTSD, you may often relive the experience in nightmares or flashbacks.
 These are clear and frightening memories of the event.
 You may also have trouble sleeping.

 PTSD affects people in very different ways.
 It can interfere with daily activities such as work or school, and it can make you withdraw from friends or loved ones.